Special Needs Education (Bachelor of Arts, B.A.)

 Course structure and content

-The program provides theoretical knowledge in general special education and inclusive education, psychology, sociology, medicine, and counseling, as well as cultural studies perspectives like disability studies and gender studies.
+The programme provides theoretical knowledge in general special education and inclusive education, psychology, sociology, medicine, and counseling, as well as cultural studies perspectives like disability studies and gender studies.
 In addition, you will focus on two selected areas of special education: seeing, mental development, language, or emotional and social development.

 Furthermore, you will acquire theoretical and practical knowledge in selected special needs education areas.